xqnwang/ensembles-combinations-docs/progress/report.md

   - very simple cross-learning
 - If series was too small (e.g., $<2 H$ ) for reliable calculations:

-  - use a simple average (static-equal) weighting matrix
+  - use a simple average (static-equal) matrix
   - simple average
 - Prediction intervals:
   - use combined point forecasts as the center